bostick/tabit-file-format/description/tabit-file-format-description.md

 Each track may have up to 32000 spaces.

-Each track may have 8 strings in a track.
+Each track may have up to 8 strings.

 The highest note on each string may be 99.